 By cooking sawdust with a thin coating of iron at 700 degrees centigrade, the researchers have discovered that they can create carbon with a structure made up of many tiny tubes.
 These tubes are one thousand times smaller than an average human hair.
 Scientists are looking for new ways of making carbon nanomaterials as they can be expensive and difficult to manufacture.
-Zabbaleen.
-The Zabbaleen (Egyptian Arabic: زبالين Zabbalīn, IPA: [zæbbæˈliːn]) is a word which literally means "garbage people" in Egyptian Arabic.
-The contemporary use of the word in Egyptian Arabic is to mean "garbage collectors".
+Carbons with a very specialized structure have many different applications, for example, carbons with very small pores are used in water treatment for removing pollutants and in soil remediation where they can help to retain moisture and nutrients.

 In cultural contexts, the word refers to teenagers and adults who have served as Cairo's informal garbage collectors since approximately the 1940s.
 The Zabbaleen (singular: زبال Zabbāl, [zæbˈbæːl]) are also known as Zarraba (singular: Zarrab), which means "pig-pen operators. " The word Zabbalīn came from the Egyptian Arabic word zebāla ([zeˈbæːlæ], زبالة) which means "garbage".
 The Bridge to Better Brands.
 Call2Recycle.
 Make the Drop - Orange Drop.
 Recycling Directory - Throwplace.com - earth friendly resources.

 Find Your Nearest Recycling Group.
 Recycling Reality: Humans Set to Trash Most Elements on the Periodic Table.
 America Returns.
 Recycling Milk and Juice Cartons in your Community and School.
 Cartons near zip or address, city, state - Recycling Centers - Earth911.com.
 EcoGeek - Brains for the Earth.
 Solving everyday problems with African ingenuity.
 A Kenyan Teen's Discovery: Let There Be Lights To Save Lions : All Tech Considered.
 YouTube Richard Turere's story is told in a TED Talent Search video from 2012. hide captionRichard Turere speaks at the TED2013 conference in Long Beach, Calif.

 With a simple invention, the Kenyan teen figured out a way to keep cows and their predators safe.
 James Duncan Davidson Richard Turere speaks at the TED2013 conference in Long Beach, Calif.
 One of the talks from the TED stage in Long Beach, Calif., this week came from Richard Turere, an inventor.
 "From ages 6 to 9, I started looking after my father's cows," Richard says.
 Lions are the top tourist attraction to Kenya, especially in the Nairobi National Park, which is near where Richard lives.

+The Kenya Wildlife Service estimates there are just 2,000 lions left in the country.
 This Re-Usable Life: recycled art in Olympia, the Pacific Northwest, the USA and around the world with Ruby Re-Usable.
 Remember back in May when we posted about the mavericks made from recycled materials that the McClure Middle School 7th graders created with Marita Dingus and Ruby Re-Usable?

 The Freecycle Network.
 FullCircles, Canadians Striding toward Sustainability through Full Circles.
 ReUseIt.org.
 Anshu Gupta brings 'clothing for dignity' to India.
 Anshu Gupta's journey began in 1992 after a 6-year-old girl in New Delhi told him that she hugged dead bodies through the night to keep her warm.

+Recycling.
+New York's 2010 Electronic Equipment Recycling and Reuse Act In 2010 the state of New York passed an electronics recycling law that requires manufacturers of certain electronic devices to finance a system of collection and recycling opportunities for New York residents.
+For more information on recycling electronics in New York, please visit New York Department of Environmental Conservation.
 Trade In & Recycling. iFixit: The free repair manual.
 Réutilisez vos coquilles d’œufs !
 On ne le sait pas forcément mais les œufs présentent de nombreux bienfaits !
 En particulier leurs coquilles!
 Elles se composent principalement de carbonate de calcium (autour de 95%) en petites quantités de carbonate de magnésium et d’autres matières organiques comme les protéines.
 Avec cette composition, les coquilles peuvent servir pour le jardin, le ménage, la décoration ou encore l’entretien de la maison.